ThiagoCits/Gerrit_on_docker_SAML_Kecloak/README.md

 `docker run -p 8080:8080 -e KEYCLOAK_ADMIN=admin -e KEYCLOAK_ADMIN_PASSWORD=admin quay.io/keycloak/keycloak:25.0.4 start-dev`.

-Access the Keycloak with the credentials that are configured in the command above, in this case, user= Admin and the password= Admin.
+Access the Keycloak with the credentials that are configured in the command above, in this case, user= admin and the password= admin.

 Select the Realm, in the left bar, click on bar top and select the realm you use for to authenticate the gerrit.
 I'll use the Master Realm.